1 customisable OKR examples for Monitoring Audits Team

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-Best way to track your Monitoring Audits Team OKRs
+How to turn your Monitoring Audits Team OKRs in a strategy map

 OKRs without regular progress updates are just KPIs.
 You'll need to update progress on your OKRs every week to get the full benefits from the framework.
 Reviewing progress periodically has several advantages: